 \subsection{The monopole density and the length of the monopole loops}

-To confirm whether we properly add the monopole and anti-monopole in the configurations, we detected the Abelian monopoles in the configurations.
-First, we iteratively transform the SU(3) matrix under the condition of the maximal Abelian gauge by using the simulated annealing algorithm.
+In this subsection, to clearly show that we add the monopole and anti-monopole to the configurations, we iteratively diagonalize the SU(3) matrix under the condition of the maximal Abelian gauge by using the simulated annealing algorithm.
 We perform 20 iterations to prevent the Gribov copies from influencing the numerical results.
-We then derive the Abelian monopole holding the $U(1)\times U(1)$ symmetry from the Abelian link variables by performing the Abelian projection to the SU(3) matrix~\cite{tHooft3}.
+We then derive the Abelian monopole that holds the $U(1)\times U(1)$ symmetry from the Abelian link variables by performing the Abelian projection to the SU(3) matrix~\cite{tHooft3}.

 The monopole current $k_{\mu}^{i}$ in SU(3)~\cite{DeGrand1, Kronfel1, Kitahara2} is defined on the dual site $^{*}n$ such that it satisfies the condition $\sum_{i}k_{\mu}^{i} (^{*}n) = 0$ as follows: